dojo/docs/dijit/form/Form.rst

 validate()
 ----------
 You can use `isValid()` or `validate()` to prevent an invalid form from submitting.
 The `validate()` function does some extra UI related work, including highlighting invalid dijits in the form, and scrolling the first invalid dijit into view.
-Try opening this example and immediately clicking Submit, and compare the behaviour to the previous example.
+Try opening this example and immediately clicking Submit, and compare the behavior to the previous example.

 .. code-example ::